- About

 Students and student organizations shall abide by the College's Alcohol and Other Drugs Policy.

-Students and student organizations shall abide by the Academic Honor Principle.
-(See also Sources and Citations at Dartmouth)
+Students and student organizations shall abide by the Academic Honor Policy (See also Sources and Citations at Dartmouth)

 Students and student organizations are subject to disciplinary action for violation of the laws of any jurisdiction, whether local, state, federal, or foreign.
 Evidence of a conviction, including a plea agreement, in a court proceeding, or written admission of a violation of this standard shall be conclusive as to a violation of law.
 Pendency of an appeal of a conviction shall not affect the application of this standard.